quisquous/cactbot/README.md

 The [xephero](ui/dps/xephero) dps meter is based on the same dps meter built for miniparse, with the additional ability to do per-phase dps tracking, displayed in additional columns.
 In the screenshot below the phases are named B1, B2, B3.
+These autogenerate from dungeon bosses, but could be used to differentiate raid fight phases.

 ![xephero screenshot](Screenshot-xephero.png)